Distributed Online Optimization for Multi-Agent Networks with Coupled Inequality Constraints: Main Results

+\begin{remark} Note that distributed algorithms are considered here to achieve sublinearity for the dynamic regret under unbalanced graphs.
+In comparison, the static regret is studied in most of existing works without inequality constraints, and the dynamic regret was recently investigated in \cite{yi2019distributed} with time-varying coupled inequality constraints, where the bounds $O(\sqrt{T})+O(\sqrt{T}\sum_{t=1}^{T}\|x_{i,t+1}^*-x_{i,t}^*\|)$ and $O(\sqrt{T})$ are obtained for the dynamic regret and constraint violation, respectively.
+However, the results only applies to balanced graphs and the bound $\sqrt{T}\sum_{t=1}^{T}\|x_{i,t+1}^*-x_{i,t}^*\|$ is weaker than $V_T$ here, i.e., $V_T\leq \sqrt{T}\sum_{t=1}^{T}\|x_{i,t+1}^*-x_{i,t}^*\|$.
+Additionally, for general convex functions, it is known that the optimal bound for dynamic regret is $O(\sqrt{T})+O(\sqrt{T^{1-\tau}}\sqrt{\sum_{t=1}^{T-1}t^\tau\|x_{i,t+1}^*-x_{i,t}^*\|})$ for any pre-defined $\tau\in[0,1)$ in centralized online optimization without inequality constraints \cite{zhao2018proximal}.
+In this respect, how to establish the optimal bounds for the dynamic regret and constraint violation in our setting as in the centralized case is one potential research direction. \end{remark}

-As a special case of problem (\ref{7a})-(\ref{7b}), the time-invariant online optimization problem, that is, $f_{i,t}(x)$'s are independent of time $t$ for all $i\in[N]$ and are simply denoted by $f_i(x)$, can enjoy a stricter upper bound on $Reg^c(T)$, as shown below.
+As a special case of problem (\ref{7a})-(\ref{7b}), the time-invariant online optimization problem, that is, $f_{i,t}(x)$'s are independent of time $t$ for all $i\in[N]$ and are simply denoted by $f_i(x)$, can enjoy a better result, as shown below.